There are more people learning Irish on Duolingo (143k) than...

 While it's always easy to blame someone else (the bad Brits again!), we have to take responsibility for the downfall of our language.
 The Liberator Daniel O' Connell denounced it as "backward".
 The Famine forced millions of people from mostly native Irish speaking areas to emigrate.
 In the latter half of the 19th century the Irish Catholic Church (then a quietly nationalist, patriotic organisation) discouraged Irish being taught.
 The ordinary parents around that time also discouraged their children from learning or speaking it because English was seen as the language of the future, the one worth knowing if you wanted to get anywhere in the world.
 This was the prevailing attitude decades after the British had lifted the ban on Irish being taught in schools.

 In the nearly 100 years since Independence, the number of speakers of Irish as a first language has decreased.
 Can't blame any foreign occupation for that.
 The number of speakers of Irish as a second language has increased though, so maybe it's not all bad.
 But the reason we're not a bilingual nation is because the majority of Irish people don't want to be.
 Not enough anyway.
-While most Irish people like the IDEA of being fluent in Irish and bilingual, they are just not willing to put the work in to get there.
+While most Irish people like the IDEA of being fluent in Irish, they are just not willing to put the work in to get there.